simoneldevig/react-native-static-server/README.md

 These are future development aims, ordered by their current priority (from the top priority, to the least priority):

-- Support of custom configurartion of HTTP server, and inclusion of additional [Lighttpd] plugins (only three plugins for serving static assets are included now by default on all platforms).
+- Support of custom configuration of HTTP server, and inclusion of additional [Lighttpd] plugins (only three plugins for serving static assets are included now by default on all platforms).
 - Support of [Expo].